Introducing SigNoz Foundry for your One Config, One Command Deployment

 With Foundry, all you need is a minimal configuration and one command to get a locally running SigNoz instance with the correct permissions, restart policies, and ClickHouse migrations all taken care of!

-Compared to the massive requirement of 9 config files, the Foundry-equivalent is an minimal as it gets:
+Compared to the massive requirement of 9 config files, Foundry's equivalent at just 7 lines of YAML is as minimal as it gets.

 apiVersion: v1alpha1